Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ## 2.4 Sampling Interval

-   By default, the sampling interval is set as 3 minutes which indicates that every 3 minutes resource usage being monitored and checked against the threshold.
+   By default, the sampling interval is set to 3 minutes which indicates that every 3 minutes resource usage being monitored and checked against the threshold.
 The sampling interval is fixed by default and it gets adjusted based on the system resource configuration.

 #### System Service Monitoring:

    In sonic, it is essential know the current state the system whether the system is ready to handle all the config commands or not.
 If one of the core services are down, there should be way to identify the system state that it is not ready to take the config commands.
 The sysmonitor framework monitors the system core services and port initialization state and generate the system ready message.
-If one of the system core service goes down, it also monitor and print the 'system not ready' message because of the service down.
+If one of the system core service goes down,  it print the 'system not ready' message because of the service down.
 The system ready state message is sent to both syslog as well as console session so that user would know the live state on the console.

   The system core services includes  'swss',  'bgp',  'teamd',  'pmon',  'syncd' and  'database'.
 Other service can be added to list when it expands its core list.
 It also monitors the docker services.
 If any of the docker service goes up/down, it checks the state of system and report log accordingly.